-To help minimize the chances of an accident and possible injury, it's critical that you have your bike shop perform any repair or maintenance not specifically described in this manual.
+To help minimise the chances of an accident and possible injury, it's critical that you have your bike shop perform any repair or maintenance not specifically described in this manual.

-The longer you neglect maintenance, the more it becomes critical.
+The longer you neglect maintenance, the more critical it becomes.
 Your bike shop can help you decide your maintenance requirements.

 After initial use, new bicycles should be checked.
 As an example, cables stretch through use, and this can affect the operation of shifting or braking.
-Approximately two months after you purchase your new bicycle, have your bike shop fully check it.
-Have your bike shop fully service your bicycle each year even if you did not ride your bicycle much.
+Approximately two months after you purchase your new bicycle, have your bike shop check it over fully.
+Have your bike shop service your bicycle fully each year, even if you have not ridden your bicycle much.

-Before each ride, perform an inspection as outlined in the Before every ride section
+Before each ride, perform an inspection as outlined in the Before every ride section.